woc-hack/hackathon-pittsburgh-2019/Call0Agenda.md

 What else can we do to build a community and make sure WoC is as useful to the community as possible?

-4. After the hackathon, would AB be willing to give advice on prioritizing ideas that arise from the hackathon